 Important features to consider

 - Taste – Taste is obviously subjective, but you should take your preferences into consideration.
 Are you ok with a cup of joe from a fast food joint or do you prefer going to a coffee shop?
 Can you distinguish burnt, nutty or fruity coffee?
 Do you prefer bitter?
-All of this comes into play.
-The beans you select play a large role in determining the taste of the coffee, but don’t undermine the machine.
+All of this comes into play when choosing which coffee maker to purchase.
+The beans you select play a large role in determining the taste of the coffee, but don’t underestimate the machine.
 Some are constructed to brew for speed, others for temperature and some are intended to brew to the SCAA Golden Standard.

 - Carafe Size (or cup capacity) – If you are brewing at home, you may not need a 14 cup carafe, but this could very well be a requirement for an office.

 - Footprint – If you live in a studio or have a small kitchenette in your office, you may not be willing to dedicate a large amount of space to your coffee machine.
-While this may not be the first quality that comes to mind, you will want to consider space when purchasing.
+So, you will want to consider space when purchasing.

-- Height – If you plan to put your coffee maker on your kitchen countertop, be sure to measure the height available.
-Many of the coffee makers we tested required additional space above to allow room for pouring water into the reservoir.
+- Height – If you plan to put your coffee maker on your kitchen countertop, be sure to measure the height available in your space.
+Many of the coffee makers we tested required additional space above them to allow room for pouring water into the reservoir.

 - Brew Time – Not everyone will mind if their coffee takes 20 minutes to brew, but some want it to be ready in minutes after they wake up.
 This is also an important factor if you want a machine that meets SCAA standards.
 They mandate that water should only be in contact with the coffee grounds for six to eight minutes.
 If it is taking longer, the flavor will be impacted which can result in a bitter cup of coffee.